jbk2/jbk2/README.md

 A full-stack web developer, focusing on **Ruby**, **Rails**, **JS**, and **React**.

-I trained at **Makers Academy** and have been coding full-time since 2022.
-This is my second career after 20 years in business and product management roles within the insurance and healthcare industries.
+I trained at Makers Academy and have been coding full-time since 2022.
+This is my second career after 20 years in business and product management within the insurance and healthcare industries.

-Wanting more technical and intellectual challenge in my work, and with lifelong interests in computing, design, and maths, I retrained as a software engineer graduating Makers Academy’s immersive full-stack software engineering bootcamp in 2014.
-Although my professional roles were in management, I've kept coding throughout — and in 2022, I made a full-time move into professional software engineering.
+Itching for more technical and intellectual challenges in my work, and with lifelong interests in computing, design, and maths, I retrained as a software engineer graduating Makers Academy’s on campus immersive full-stack software engineering bootcamp in 2014.
+Although my professional work remained in management, I kept coding throughout, and in 2022 I made the full-time move into professional software engineering.

 ### 🧠 I’m currently Working On
 - An **MCP server** for insurance industry.